SapphireSapphic/TunicTracker/README.md

-# Tunic Randomizer Tracker by SapphireSapphic and ScoutJD
+# Tunic Randomizer Tracker by SapphireSapphic, ScoutJD, and Br00ty

 To install, simply navigate to the package manager in EmoTracker, and search "Tunic", then hit download!
 If you encounter any issues, please contact SapphireSapphic#8218 on discord.